 - Preheat oven to 375 degrees Fahrenheit.

-- Put flour into food processor.
+- Put cassava flour, arrowroot and tapioca into food processor (or work bowl, if you're using handheld pastry blender).
 Add sea salt.
 Blend to mix.
 Remove cold butter from freezer and cut tablespoons in half, so they are in 1/2-tablespoon rectangles/sections.
-Add these to food processor and pulse to blend, until largest pieces are pea size.
+Add these to food processor and pulse to blend, until largest pieces are pea size (or a bit smaller if using a pastry blender by hand).

 - Dump out contents of food processor onto a large square of parchment paper.
-(Reserve some if you've doubled the recipe to cut out shapes for the top.)
+(Reserve half if you've doubled the recipe to cut out shapes for the top.)
 Form into a circle with your hands, pressing and patting it together.
 The circle will be about 7" in diameter.
 Place second large square of parchment paper onto dough and begin rolling out with rolling pin, from the center, until you have an 11"-12" circle.
 (Ideally the center is rolled thinly, as this creates a flakier texture.)
-Peel off parchment from time to time and sprinkle cassava flour as you roll to keep it from sticking.

 - Transfer pie crust to pie plate by peeling off one side of parchment, placing pie plate upside down on pastry, sliding your hand under pastry that still has parchment, then flipping the whole thing over using both hands.
 If any breaks off you'll be able to piece it back together.
 Carefully peel remaining parchment paper off of top.